DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "..."

 She started folding back her wings.
+Her wings became small to an extent being no longer visible to the Kai.
-Now Kai wings were almost no longer visible, which he interpreted as her no longer being hostile.
+He interpreted it as her being no longer [hostile].

-"I'm sorry, due to my grudge against demons..."
+"Sorry, I've been blinded by my grudge towards demons..."

-She started to apologise with shivering voice.
+She started to apologise with a shivering voice.
 But quickly girl groaned and fall to her knees.

 "Are you <span title="jp. 眩しい which is dazzling, but I assume it means being dizzy from light">dizzy</span>...?"